Linear Reduced Order Model Predictive Control: Continuous-time ROMPC

 \section{Continuous-time ROMPC}

+In some practical settings a continuous time formulation of the problem might be preferable, for example to avoid discretizing a high-dimensional continuous-time FOM in time.
+For the benefit of the practitioner, this section includes a discussion on how the proposed ROMPC scheme can be applied to continuous-time systems with only a few modifications.

-The proposed ROMPC scheme can also be applied to continuous-time systems with slight modifications.
-First, the FOM \eqref{eq:fom} and ROM \eqref{eq:rom} would be ordinary differential equations instead of difference equations, and the cost functions \eqref{eq:fomcost} and \eqref{eq:romcost} would be expressed as integrals.
+First, the FOM \eqref{eq:fom} and ROM \eqref{eq:rom} would be expressed as ordinary differential equations instead of difference equations, and the cost functions \eqref{eq:fomcost} and \eqref{eq:romcost} would be expressed as integrals.
+Second, the continuous-time versions of the control law \eqref{eq:controller} and state estimator \eqref{eq:estimator} are defined by